elimaine/delta-mem-mlx-sidecar-w-openclaw/README.md

 # delta-mem-mlx-sidecar-w-openclaw

 **OpenClaw plugin note:** the most up-to-date OpenClaw plugin implementation now lives in its own repo: https://github.com/elimaine/openclaw-delta-mem-mlx-plugin.
-Use this sidecar repo for the MLX sidecar/runtime and benchmark notes; use the plugin repo for current OpenClaw plugin install/start behavior.
+This sidecar repo was my v0 for the MLX sidecar/runtime and benchmark notes and is an older version/still has some bugs in my implementation; I recommend using plugin repo for most up to date version which can be installed sidecar only or with OpenClaw plugin install/start behavior.

 OpenAI-compatible sidecar for running local MLX models directly or behind OpenClaw, with an optional δ-mem adapter path for session-shaped memory.